 Automated testing tools help streamline OTT application testing by reducing manual effort and improving efficiency.
 These tools ensure smooth navigation, responsive UI, and seamless playback across different devices and platforms.

 Performance testing ensures that OTT platforms can handle high traffic, network fluctuations, and varying device capabilities.
-These tools help identify latency issues, buffering problems, and server load limitations to optimize the user experience.
+To optimize the user experience, these tools help identify latency issues, buffering problems, and server load limitations.

 Maintaining high audio and video quality is crucial for OTT platforms.
 These tools test for streaming reliability, adaptive bitrate adjustments, and playback consistency, ensuring a smooth experience across all devices and network conditions.